 Remote working guide

 As the coronavirus lockdown is lifted, many of us are returning to the workplace.
-However, lots of organisations are now thinking about how home working could be offered to staff going forwards, as a way of keeping staff safe and to prevent a second wave.
-Some organisations are allowing staff to stay home for longer, until everyone feels comfortable and safe to return.
+However, lots of organisations are now thinking about how home working could be offered to staff going forwards, as a way of keeping staff safe and to prevent further waves of infection.
+Some organisations are allowing staff to stay at home for longer, until everyone feels comfortable and safe to return.
 If your role is affected by this, you might be feeling concerned about the impact this might have on your productivity and wellbeing.